legion-dao/backend/README.md

  Different ERC 20 contract addresses are associated with different teams.
 These contracts are spun up by the frontend.

- ProposalContract.sol defines the contract that shall be created after a new proposal is made
+ ProposalContract.sol defines the contract that shall be created after a new proposal is made.

- LegionDAO defines the legion actions, for example creating a new ProposalContract
+ LegionDAO defines the legion actions, for example creating a new ProposalContract.